 You now need to restart httpd

 service httpd restart # or systemctl restart httpd.service

 If you are running with SELinux enforement on, then you can run this command to let xdebug out:

 Inside eclipse, goto preferences > php > debuggers

 change the dropdown for “accept remote session (JIT)” to “any” or “prompt”

-Easy Xdebug is the best solution I have found for firefox – simply install the extension from here, navigate to the site you want to debug, and click the little green bug to open in your editors debugger. you might need to add the key you added to your xdebug.ini in the previous steps.
+Xdebug Helper is the best solution I have found for firefox – simply install the extension from here, navigate to the site you want to debug, and click the little green bug, select debug and reload your page to open in your editors debugger.
+You might need to add the key you added to your xdebug.ini in the previous steps.